MicrosoftDocs/Viva/Viva/insights/azure-templates/upgrade-synapse.md

 >[!Important]
 >Be sure to save the **azt-param.txt** file after entering the required parameters described in this section.
 If the **synapse_executor_size** is set larger than the **synapse_node_size**, it'll cause an *exception error*.

-## Run the script
+## Run the scripts

-After you've entered the correct parameters in the **azt-param.txt** file, you can run the script.
+After you've entered the correct parameters in the **azt-param.txt** file, you can run the scripts.

 1. In Cloud Shell, run the following to open the folder: